Hannah Ayres

 Biography

-Hannah Ayres (she/her) is a seventh year part-time PhD student based in the department of Sociology at the University of Warwick.
+Hannah Ayres (she/her) is a final year part-time PhD student based in the department of Sociology at the University of Warwick.
 She is researching queer re/presentation in museums and how queer individuals create, critique and internalise these re/presentations.
 She has previously taught on modules to do with sexuality, gender, research methods, human nature, selfhood, media, and queer theory.
 Hannah has also helped to produce guidance for the University of Warwick on inclusive teaching for trans and gender-diverse students.
 One of Hannah's proudest achievements is the co-creation of queer/disrupt - this group focuses on making queer knowledge, topics, and histories accessible for a general audience.
 Hannah was a co-convenor of the group from July 2019 to March 2022.
 Hannah is currently the co-host of Theoryish alongside Paola Medina-Gonzalez.
 This podcast aims to bring theory to a wider audience in the most relevant, interesting, and accessible way.

 In October 2024, Hannah became an IAS Early Career Fellow.